bsdayo/BingChat/README.md

 - [x] Provide a way to get the full result, like adaptive cards
 - [x] Add ability to set timeout
 - [x] Publish CLI as dotnet tool
-- [ ] Validate that connectivity issues are gone after switching to SignalR
+- [x] Validate that connectivity issues are gone after switching to SignalR
+- [ ] Investigate BingChat iOS app and Browser changes to mitigate overzelous captcha requests
+- [ ] Investigate API spec changes to bring implementation in line with changed API contracts
 - [ ] Research OptionSet specifics, analyze whether switching to `harmonyv3` enables the older model which has better performance
 - [ ] Expose rich response object via `.SendAsync(..)` to allow detailed access and control over the conversation state